armandowni/reactjs-generouted-tailwind/README.md

 **services**

-This folder is only for service hit api to third parties or the binus api itself
+This folder is only for service hit api to third parties

 **types**